 If your condition is on the list, it doesn’t mean you automatically qualify for SSDI.
 However, the SSA is more likely to consider you for disability benefits.
 If your condition is not on the list, the SSA will compare your disease to a listed one.

 The adult listings include 14 categories of disabling conditions.
-Here are the groups and examples of listed conditions for each.
+Here are the groups and examples of the listed conditions for each.

 1. Musculoskeletal system disorders, including: